fenago/learn-java-12-programming/lab_guide/Lab_6.md

-    object of a class that implements the [java.util.Spliterator] interface; it is used primarily for implementing methods that allow parallel processing and is outside the scope of this book.
+    object of a class that implements the [java.util.Spliterator] interface; it is used primarily for implementing methods that allow parallel processing and is outside the scope of this course.

 Collection interface
 --------------------